Terms of business of CooperVision South Africa (PTY) Limited (Supplier)

 8.2 The Supplier may increase the Price for any Product on 30 days’ prior written notice to the Customer.

 8.4 All sums payable by the Customer shall be paid free and clear of all deductions or withholdings, save only as may be required by law.
-If any

-8.5 deductions or withholding from sums due are required by law, the Customer shall pay to the Supplier such sum as will, after the deduction or withholding has been made, leave the Supplier with the same amount as it would have been entitled to receive in the absence of any such requirement to make a deduction or withholding.
+8.5 If any deductions or withholding from sums due are required by law, the Customer shall pay to the Supplier such sum as will, after the deduction or withholding has been made, leave the Supplier with the same amount as it would have been entitled to receive in the absence of any such requirement to make a deduction or withholding.

 8.6 If the Customer fails to make any payment by the Due Date then